Making a real difference to the future of agriculture

 In 2018 NFU Mutual, the UK’s leading rural insurer, is once again offering the ‘Centenary Award’ for postgraduate students in agriculture.

-The award gives annual bursaries to pay up to 75% of course fees for selected post graduate students in agriculture (Masters or PhD).
+The award provides annual bursaries to pay up to 75% of course fees for selected postgraduate students (Masters or PhD).

 The Centenary Award is a long-term scheme, run by the NFU Mutual Charitable Trust, and was launched in 2010 to celebrate the 100th birthday of NFU Mutual.
-NFU Mutual has provided £250,000 to fund the programme, and to date 33 students have received bursaries for their studies.
+NFU Mutual has provided £250,000 to fund the programme, and to date 33 students have received bursaries to help further their studies.

-The award is open to students who have gained, or are expected to gain, a 2:1 or above in agriculture or a closely related degree, and have been accepted or provisionally accepted on a Masters or PhD course in agriculture in the UK starting in Autumn 2017.
+The award is open to individuals who have gained, or are expected to gain, a 2:1 or above in agriculture or a related degree, and have been accepted or provisionally accepted on a Masters or PhD course in agriculture in the UK, in autumn 2018.

-To select the students the judging panel will be looking for applicants who are not only excellent academic performers, but are also passionate about making an impact within the UK agricultural industry.
+To select the students, the judging panel will be looking for applicants who are not only excellent academic performers, but are also passionate individuals who demonstrate the potential to become a future leader within UK agriculture.

-The NFU Mutual Charitable Trust has specifically identified three topic areas of interest for eligible students.
+The NFU Mutual Charitable Trust has identified three topic areas of interest for eligible students.
 At least one of these areas must form part of the applicant’s postgraduate course: